VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting

-As shown above, we compute the similarity between each prior action and the current/newest prediction $(\bm{a}_t|\bm{o}_{t})$.
-Based on all these similarities, the action set $\mathcal{H}$ is split into two subsets, $\mathcal{M}$ for high similarity and $\mathcal{N}$ for low similarity.
-Following the voting rule, we select the set with more votes and compute the average of all actions in the selected subset as the final action for time step $t$.

-\textbf{Advantages.} Our voting based ensemble method is adaptive with a higher chance to be correct. (i)~Unlike the straightforward average or static weighted aggregation method, our method is adaptive to automatically select more voted actions (thus more likely correct). (ii) Although the naive average method to compute the average of all actions in $\mathcal{H}$ is straightforward, it may take the incorrect predictions into considerations with performance degradations.
-Different from the average method, our voting ensemble effectively filters out unreasonable or inconsistent predictions, thereby enhancing the reliability and robustness of the final aggregated action. (iii) Our method pays more attention or gives more credit to the current/newest action prediction, since all similarities are computed with reference to the current action with one definite vote for high similarity.
-This is reasonable as the current observation provides more critical real-time information. (iv) Our experiments demonstrate that our method can outperform the straightforward average or static-weighted aggregation method.
+\textbf{Advantages.} (i)~Unlike straightforward action chunking, where actions are executed consecutively, or static weighted aggregation methods in \cite{zhao2023learning}, our method selects the actions with more votes, with higher probability to be correct. (ii) Unlike naive averaging or the adaptive method~\cite{li2024cogact}, our ensemble voting filters out inconsistent mode predictions, enhancing the robustness of the final action. (iii) Our method pays more attention or gives more credit to the current/newest action prediction, since all similarities are computed with reference to the current action with one definite vote for high similarity.
+This is reasonable as the current observation provides the most critical real-time information.